 'Westinghouse to file for bankruptcy'

-Main page News, US, Energy
+Main page News, Energy, US

 Toshiba has told its lenders that its US nuclear power company Westinghouse will file for bankruptcy, Reuters reports.